Xiaomi 12 review: Return of the king?

 Xiaomi 12 review: Price and competition

-The Xiaomi 12 costs £749 in the UK.
-Which, when you take into account that the phone costs $749 in the US, we're getting a bit of a raw deal.
+The Xiaomi 12 costs £749 in the UK – which, when you take into account that the phone costs $749 in the US, means we’re getting a bit of a raw deal.
 The phone is available to preorder from 1 April, with a release date scheduled for 15 April.

 Not to mention that there are all sorts of flagship alternatives to consider.
 Our current pick of the bunch as far as Android is concerned is the brand-new Samsung Galaxy S22, which starts at £769 and gets you quad rear cameras, the Exynos 2220 CPU and a 6.1in 120Hz screen.
 Likewise, if iOS is more your thing, there’s the iPhone 13, which is a smidgen cheaper than the Xiaomi 12 at £729 – although its display is only 60Hz.